Skip to main content

 Examples:

-# Run tests for loot-core
+# Run tests for @actual-app/core

-yarn workspace loot-core run test
+yarn workspace @actual-app/core run test

 # Start the docs development server